Deeds101/CYBR8420-project/Use-Misuse_Case_Submission_Doc.md

 **Project Board: [ITFLOW Use-Misuse Projects](https://github.com/users/Deeds101/projects/3/views/1)**

 **Individual Contributions:**
+Each individual wrote the summary for their respective diagram.

 - Adam McAlpine (Atmcalpine): Developed Password Management Diagram, provided feedback on team-mate diagrams, aided in the development of the markdown document, and actively engaged in team discussions.
 - Kendra Herrmann (kdherrm88): Developed Email Tracker Diagram as well as provide feedback on teammate's diagrams.
 Assisted the team with markdown documentation and attended team meetings and engaged in discussion.
 - Ryan Thompson (DoomDragoon): Developed Diagram for database security.
 Provided and received feedback on issues and discussions.
 Scheduled additional team meetings to facilitate engaging collaboration and development of diagrams and markdown document review.